Using Third-Party Packages¶

 To request the addition of new packages, go to the Snowflake Ideas page in the Snowflake Community.
 Select the Python Packages & Libraries category and check if someone has already submitted a request.
 If so, vote on it.
 Otherwise, click New Idea and submit your suggestion.

-Before you start using the packages provided by Anaconda inside Snowflake, you must acknowledge the Snowflake Third Party Terms.
+Before you start using the packages provided by Anaconda inside Snowflake, you must acknowledge the External Offerings Terms.

 You must be the organization administrator (use the ORGADMIN role) to accept the terms.
 You only need to accept the terms once for your Snowflake account.
-Refer to Enabling the ORGADMIN Role in an Account.
+See Enabling the ORGADMIN Role in an Account.